Best Food Processor

 The Braun, the Cuisinart Elite, the Cuisinart Custom, and the Hamilton Beach Stack & Snap all follow behind in the middle of the pack.
 The Braun has an exceptionally easy to clean blade and lid, but the bowl was one of the most difficult to clean, with some plastic details on the inside prone to catching food.

 The Elite ranked slightly above average across the board, somewhat worse than the Custom at cleaning the bowl and the lid.
 However, the Custom has a reasonably hard to clean blade — much harder than the Braun or the Breville.
-The Stack & Snap is about average in the overall amount of work to clean, while both the blade and the lid are a bit harder than average.
+The Stack & Snap is average in the overall amount of work to clean, while both the blade and the lid are a bit harder than average.

 — Austin Palmer and David Wise